Malawi Tour & Safari Operators

 Air Travel in Malawi

 Malawian Airlines flies a number of times every day between Lilongwe and Blantyre as well as connecting Malawi to its regional neighbours (Tanzania, Mozambique, Zambia, Zimbabwe, South Africa) and further afield thorugh its alliance with Ethiopian Airlines.
 Malawi also has air charter companies which link most of the tourist destinations in the country as well as the main towns.
 If using light aircraft for domestic transport, there is likely to be a baggage limit of 10-12 kg per person.

 There is a good network of inexpensive public buses throughout the country.
 Small mini-buses offer local journeys while larger coaches ply the longer distance routes.

 The famous Ilala, a 620 tonne vessel that can carry 400 passengers has traditionally travelled the length of Lake Malawi (365km) and provides a vital life line for the many communities that live around the lake.
-Ilala offers affordable transport allowing travellers to take in the stunning scenery at a leisurely pace. passengers can hop on and off at various locations including Nkhata Bay and Likoma Island.
+Ilala offers affordable transport allowing travellers to take in the stunning scenery at a leisurely pace.
+Passengers can hop on and off at various locations including Nkhata Bay and Likoma Island.
 As from January 2014 Ilala is a operating a slightly more restricted route, focussing on Nkhata Bay and Likoma island routes in the North, with the south no longer being serviced.
 However, in October 2014, it once again began travelling as far south as Monkey Bay.
 For more information and the latest timetables please click here.